omiridoue/sgsss-workflow/index.md

 ## lesson objectives

+1. Understand the role of auxiliary tools (Docker/Git) in supporting best practice within  the Open Research framework.
+2. Design and adapt a research project directory to own research objectives.
-1. The learner will understand the fundamental components of Nextflow script, including channels, processes and operators.
+3. Understand the fundamental components of a workflow implemented in Nextflow, including channels, processes and operators.
-2. The learner will write a multi-step workflow script to align, quantify, and perform QC on an RNA-Seq data in Nextflow DSL2.
-3. The learner will be able to write a Nextflow configuration file to alter the computational resources allocated to a process.
-4. The learner will use nf-core to run a community curated pipeline.
+4. Learn-by-doing launch a computational workflow using remote workspace, GitPod.
+5. Curate own configurations and settings on a practice workflow to ensure portability, scalability, automatic resource management and re-entrancy.
+6. Discuss ways to implement own research directory.
+7. Explore links to the wider network for computational researchers across Scotland.

 ::::::::::::::::::::::::::::::::::::::::::  prereq